Skip to main content

 $colors = flavor_get_option('brand_colors', ['#000', '#fff']);

-// If DB has proper JSON array → returns parsed array
+// DB has a proper JSON array → returns the parsed array